-In this guide, you'll find helpful information on what to expect this season, tips on keeping your family safe during the storm, steps to take after the storm has passed, as well as guidance from health professionals regarding COVID-19 protocols and safety measures as you prepare this season.
-Due to the impacts of COVID-19, various emergency shelter plans have been adjusted to allow for recommended social distancing, use of face masks when appropriate, and enhanced cleaning measures.
+In this guide, you'll find helpful information on what to expect this season, tips on keeping your family safe during the storm and steps to take after the storm has passed.

-Last year's hurricane season brought 30 named storms, I3 hurricanes, and 6 major hurricanes, making it the most active hurricane season on record.
-Looking ahead to the 2021 Atlantic hurricane season, weather forecasters are predicting an above-average hurricane season with I7 storms, and approximately eight hurricanes, therefore, Floridians should prepare for a major storm.
+Last year's hurricane season brought 21 named storms, seven hurricanes and four major hurricanes, making it the most active hurricane season on record.
+Looking ahead to the 2022 Atlantic hurricane season, weather forecasters are predicting another above-average hurricane season with 19 named storms, nine hurricanes, and four major hurricanes.
+Therefore, Floridians should prepare for at least one major storm.

-Make a plan, build a kit, stay informed and take action.
-Begin reviewing the information in this guide to help you and your family develop a plan.
-Take the time to know your evacuation routes or best practices for staying home during the storm.
+Make a plan, build a kit, stay informed and be prepared to take action.
+We urge you to begin reviewing the information in this guide to help you and your family develop a plan.
+Learn your evacuation routes or best practices for staying home during the storm.

-As you work on your plan, know that KUA has a team of nearly 300 highly-skilled employees ready to respond at a moment's notice.
+As you work on your plan, rest assured that KUA is doing the same.
+We have has a team of nearly 300 highly skilled employees ready to respond to severe weather at a moment's notice.